Ways of Giving

 The Annual Fund at Cardinal Newman raises necessary funds to support the operating costs of the school in addition to providing necessary funds for improved academic and athletic programs for our students.
 Your continued support year after year insures that the best programs can be offered at Newman.
 Your generosity is much appreciated.

-Fund A Future - Tuition Assistance Program/Breakfast
+Fund A Future Celebration - Tuition Assistance Program

 Fund A Future - for deserving young women and men in our community, to grant them the experience and extraordinary benefits of a Cardinal Newman Catholic education.

-Fund A Future Breakfast
+Fund A Future Celebration

 The Vintners Inn

 4300 Barnes Road

 Thank you to our "Heart of Gold" Four-Year Tuition Sponsors